Circular (Yet Sound) Proofs: Circular Proofs

 \subsection{Soundness for Other Sets of Rules}

-We claim that both proofs of soundness that we gave apply without change to any set of sound inference rules that have a single consequent formula.
-This requirement is fulfilled by all sets of standard inference rules, such as~\eqref{eqn:Fregerules}, and is subsumed by the following more general but technical one: \begin{quotation} (*) Any inference rule in $\mathscr{R}$ that has more than one consequent formula has the property that any truth assignment that falsifies one of its consequent formulas must satisfy all other consequent formulas. \end{quotation} Obviously, if all rules in $\mathscr{R}$ have a single consequent, then (*) is satisfied.
-Note also that the only rule that has more than one consequent formula among axiom, symmetric cut, and split is split, and clearly it has the required property.
+We claim that both proofs of soundness that we gave apply without change to any set of sound inference rules that have a single conclusion formula.
+This requirement is fulfilled by all sets of standard inference rules, such as~\eqref{eqn:Fregerules}, and is subsumed by the following more general but technical one: \begin{quotation} (*) Any inference rule in~$\mathscr{R}$ that has more than one conclusion formula has the property that any truth assignment that falsifies one of its conclusion formulas must satisfy all other conclusion formulas. \end{quotation} Obviously, if all rules in $\mathscr{R}$ have a single conclusion, then (*) is satisfied.
+Note also that the only rule that has more than one conclusion formula among axiom, symmetric cut, and split is split, and clearly it has the required property.
 Thus, the following statement generalizes Theorem~\ref{thm:soundness}.

-\begin{theorem} Let $\mathscr{R}$ be a set of sound inference rules that satisfy property (*).
-Let $\mathscr{H}$ be a set of hypothesis formulas and let $A$ be a goal formula.
-If there is a circular proof of~$A$ from~$\mathscr{H}$ through the rules in $\mathscr{R}$, then every truth assignment that satisfies every formula in $\mathscr{H}$ also satisfies~$A$. \end{theorem}
+\begin{theorem} Let~$\mathscr{R}$ be a set of sound inference rules that satisfy property (*).
+Let~$\mathscr{H}$ be a set of hypothesis formulas and let~$A$ be a goal formula.
+If there is a circular proof of~$A$ from~$\mathscr{H}$ through the rules in~$\mathscr{R}$, then every truth assignment that satisfies every formula in~$\mathscr{H}$ also satisfies~$A$. \end{theorem}

 \begin{proof} The first proof of Theorem~\ref{thm:soundness} was already phrased in a way that the generalization to sets of inference rules that satisfy (*) is straightforward.
 We discuss the generalization of the second proof.
-Let $\Pi$ be a circular proof with rules in $\mathscr{R}$, let $A_u$ be the formula that labels the formula-vertex $u$, let $Z_u := \alpha(A_u)$ be the truth value given to $A_u$ by a truth assignment $\alpha$, and let $w$ be an inference-vertex of $\Pi$ with in- and out-neighbors $N^-$ and $N^+$, respectively.
+Let~$\Pi$ be a circular proof with rules in~$\mathscr{R}$, let~$A_u$ be the formula that labels the formula-vertex~$u$, let~$Z_u := \alpha(A_u)$ be the truth value given to~$A_u$ by a truth assignment~$\alpha$, and let~$w$ be an inference-vertex of~$\Pi$ with in- and out-neighbors~$N^-$ and~$N^+$, respectively.
 Then, the following inequality holds: